How Does a Welding Machine Work?

 Written By: Liam Bryant

 Most welding machines work by producing extreme heat.
 The heat melts metal, which bonds as it cools.
-Yet, welding machines come in a variety of designs to suit different types of welding.
+Yet, welding machines come in various designs to suit different types of welding.

 Types of Welding

 The two most common forms of welding include arc welding and torch welding.
-Torch welding involves the use of a handheld torch to melt the work materials and filler rods.
+Torch welding uses a handheld torch to melt the work materials and filler rods.

 Arc Welding

-Arc welding involves the use of an electrode to create an electrical arc that achieves extremely high temperatures.
+Arc welding involves using an electrode to create an electrical arc that achieves extremely high temperatures.
 There are also different types of arc welding, including:

 • Gas metal arc welding (GMAW)